-The term "divested" when discussed in the Funeral Home Segment, refers to the three funeral homes we sold in the first six months of 2021.
+The term "divested" when discussed in the Funeral Home Segment, refers to six funeral homes and three funeral homes we sold in the nine months ended September 30, 2020 and 2021, respectively.

 "Planned divested" refers to the funeral home and cemetery businesses that we intend to divest.